arithefirst/portfolio-v2/src/content/posts/one-app-5-frameworks.md

 There were a few other things I disliked about the Vue syntax that I won't go greatly into detail about, but here are the bullets:

 - Being forced to wrap all pages/components in `<template>` tags
 - Requiring wrapped components makes sense in React, where files are TypeScript that return markup in a function, but it feels icky in a markup-only file.
-- Markup based logic being controlled by the `v-foo` directives
+- Markup-based logic being controlled by the `v-foo` directives
 - Multiple script tags (setup and regular)
 - The required `:` before props/attribs that will contain javascript